artberri/BerriartSitemapBundle/Resources/doc/index.md

 **Note:**

-> The `base_url` will be added to the relative urls added to the sitemap.
+> The `base_url` will be added to the relative urls of the sitemap if multidomain is off.

 **Warning:**